Online Resource Allocation with Average Budget Constraints: Problem Setup

-The \textbf{\textit{\DLP}} approach is a standard benchmark that replaces the sample-path constraint in \eqref{eq:FDR_reform} with its expectation, providing an upper bound for the objective function.
+The \textbf{{\DLP}} approach is a standard benchmark that replaces the sample-path constraint in \eqref{eq:knapsack} with its expectation, providing an upper bound for the objective function.
 The optimization problem for \textbf{\DLP} is as follows:

-Here, $x(a)$ can be interpreted as the expected frequency of rejecting an experiment with $\alpha$-cost $a$.
-So the objective function here is the expected rejected hypothesis and the constraint is that the expected $\alpha$-cost is negative.
+Here, $x(a,r)$ can be interpreted as the expected frequency of accepting a task with adjusted-cost $a$ and reward $r$.
+Hence, the objective function here is the expected reward and the constraint means that the expected adjusted-cost is negative.

-The \textbf{\textit{\HOfix}} approximation is designed as an oracle solution that optimally allocates resources with full knowledge of future outcomes subject to a \textit{fixed} constraint in the final period.
-On a sample path $\W^T=\{w^{(1)}, w^{(2)}, \dots, w^{(T)}\}$, the optimization problem for $\HOfix$ is defined as:
+The \textbf{{\HOfix}} approximation is designed as an oracle solution that optimally allocates resources with full knowledge of future outcomes subject to a \textit{fixed} constraint in the final period.
+On a sample path $\W^T=\{r^{(1)}, a^{(1)}, r^{(2)}, a^{(2)}, \dots, r^{(T)}, a^{(T)}\}$, the optimization problem for $\HOfix$ is defined as:

-A more stringent upper bound compared to $\HOfix$ is to add $T-1$ additional constraints that account for LFDR control at \textit{any} time period within the decision-making horizon.
-We call this upper bound \textbf{\textit{\HOany}}.
+A more stringent upper bound compared to $\HOfix$ is to add $T-1$ additional constraints that account for budget control at \textit{any} time period within the decision-making horizon.
+We call this upper bound \textbf{{\HOany}}.
 For $\HOany$ on sample path $\W^T$, the optimization problem is expressed as:

 Furthermore, we denote